FlipsideCrypto/flow-models/models/descriptions/swap_index.md

 {% docs swap_index %}

-The positioning of the swap within a transaction.
-The first swap will index at 0.
-A swap transaction may only run through 1 pool, in which case the max index will be 0.
-A multi-pool swap that runs through 2 pools, for example, will have 2 records with swap index 0 and 1.
+The position of the swap within a transaction, indicating the order of execution in multi-hop or multi-pool swaps.
+Data type: NUMBER (integer).
+The first swap in a transaction is indexed at 0.
+If a transaction routes through multiple pools, each swap is assigned an incrementing index (e.g., 0, 1, 2).
+Used to reconstruct swap paths, analyze routing strategies, and understand complex DeFi trades.
+Example: A single-pool swap has swap_index 0; a two-pool route has swaps with indices 0 and 1.
+Important for path analysis, DEX routing analytics, and multi-hop trade reconstruction.

 {% enddocs %}